 Important Note: This is a private tour and can be arranged any day.
-As the transfer to/from the port is done by taxi and taxis can accommodate only three people according to their policy, a booking can be made for three people maximum.
-If you want to make a booking for 4-6 people, for example, you have to make two separate bookings, as you will be accommodated in two taxis, etc.
+As the transfer to/from the port is done by taxi and taxis can accommodate up to three people according to their policy, a booking can be made for three people maximum.
+If you want to make a booking for 4-6 people, for example, you have to make two separate bookings, as you will be transferred by two or more taxis.

 Please note that the times mentioned on the schedule are approximate and are subject to change depending on boat schedules.

 - Pick up from your hotel and transfer to the port of Piraeus.

 - Embarkation on the flying dolphin at 08.50.

 - Departure from Aegina port to Piraeus at 16.00.

 - Transfer to your hotel.

 Your stay in Aegina is unescorted, so it will give you the freedom and flexibility to explore the island at your own pace.

 Information about Aegina:

 Just an hour away from the port of Piraeus, Aegina is among the closest islands to visit from Athens.